A mysterious iron ball washed up on a beach in Japan. What could it be?

 The discovery of the strange object in the sand on Enshuhama Beach in the coastal city of Hamamatsu has baffled local officials and led to wild speculation on social media, which was already rife with theories this month following the U.S. military’s downing of four suspicious aerial objects — including a suspected Chinese spy balloon — in a little over a week.

-The strange sand-colored orb was first spotted by a local resident who had gone to the beach for a run.
+The strange sand-colored orb was first spotted by a local resident, who had gone to the beach for a run.

 “It’s been there for a month,” the man told Japanese broadcaster NHK.
 “I tried to push it, but it wouldn’t budge.”

-Local police closed the beach and sent in a bomb squad, which after examining the sphere deemed it safe.
+Local police closed the beach and sent in a bomb squad, which after examining the sphere, deemed it safe.

-But officials have yet to determine what, exactly, it is.
+But officials have yet to determine what, exactly it is.

 “We have not been able to determine what kind of debris it is, but it has been confirmed that it is safe,” said Masaki Matsukawa, head of the Shizuoka Prefectural Hamamatsu Civil Engineering Office, “so we will dispose of it in the same way as normal floating debris.”